 I was awestruck when he hits the bull’s eye when talking about the couples/partners with money issues.
 This is the exact paragraph from the book.

 The only thing we ever fought about was money.
 What we didn’t know at the time was that the meaning each of us attributed to money was radically different.
 To my wife, money meant immediate pleasure (as in enjoying her ice cream).
 I, on the other hand, grew up with the belief that money was meant to be accumulated as a means to create freedom.

 I never realized the blueprint aspect of spending.
 I felt that my wife spends a lot because she was careless.
 But, it is not the case.
 It’s just that her blueprint is different than mine.
 She has no emotions/thoughts associated with saving money.
 It’s not her fault.

 What a revelation!!!

 He also talks about declarations.
-Reading your intentions out loud, so that your body and mind aligns on the same vibration of your thought/intention.
-He has written many declarations and asks you read them loud, when you are reading through the paragraphs.
+Reading your intentions out loud, so that your body and mind align with the same vibration of your thought/intention.
+He has written many declarations and asks you read them loud when you are reading through the paragraphs.
 Just do it.
 It feels good.

 Wealth principle 1 - Rich people believe I create my life.
 Poor people believe life happens to me.